gmoe/piano_fundamentals/source/chapter1/ch1_procedures/II.14.rst

 Let's demonstrate these with the one-finger gravity drop.
 The first is the easiest;
 simply allow gravity to completely control the drop, while the entire body is resting comfortably on the bench.
 A tense person will contract both opposing
 muscles: those for raising and for lowering the hand.
-For *#2* you will need to learn a new habit if you don't already have it (few do, initially).
+For the second, you will need to learn a new habit if you don't already have it (few do, initially).
 That is the habit of relaxing all muscles as soon as you reach the bottom of the key drop.
 During a gravity drop, you let gravity pull the arm down, but at the end of the